tomwhite/tomwhite.github.com/projects.md

 ## Cubed

 [Cubed](https://github.com/cubed-dev/cubed) is a project I started in 2022 as a drop-in replacement for Dask, to make running large-scale array processing workloads more reliable.
-It is now being used for workloads in sgkit (genomics) and Pangeo (geoscience).
+It has been used for workloads in sgkit (genomics) and Pangeo (geoscience).

 ## Hadoop